 All you need to know about buying solar panels, including the sales scams used by dodgy companies and how to find a reputable installer.

 Use our expert advice to help you choose a decent solar panel installer, plus watch our video that exposes the solar panel sales tactics you need to know about.

 Buying solar panels is a huge investment, so make sure you don't waste your money.
 We show you how to spot a dodgy company and how to find a decent solar panel installer.

 How to buy solar panels

-To highlight what you need to consider before having solar PV installed, we have produced a downloadable solar PV installation checklist.
+To highlight what you need to consider before having solar PV installed, we have produced a free downloadable solar PV installation checklist.